Qualifying begins: 26 June

 Ladies' Singles Final

-Rebecca Jones, aged 12, will perform the coin toss.
-Rebecca will be representing Children in Need.
+Rebecca Jones, aged 12, performed the coin toss.
+Rebecca represented Children in Need.
 Children in Need, the BBC’s corporate charity, supports projects that empower and extend the life choices of children and young people that face a range of social disadvantages, have experienced abuse or neglect or are disabled.

 Gentlemen's Singles Final

-Luca Schmetzer, aged 11, will perform the coin toss.
-Luca will be representing Place2Be.
-Place2Be, a leading children’s mental health charity, aims to enhance the wellbeing and prospects of children and their families by providing emotional and therapeutic support in schools
+Luca Schmetzer, aged 11, performed the coin toss.
+Lucas represented Place2Be.
+Place2Be, a leading children’s mental health charity, aims to enhance the wellbeing and prospects of children and their families by providing emotional and therapeutic support in schools.

 Finals matches scheduled to be played on Centre Court: